am1goo/playdate4j/README.md

 ## What inside?
 - full support of `Playdate API`
 - pretty good works in `Playdate Simulator`
+- easy-to-use `Localization API` for system languages and any others

 ## C API support
 =100%= `Logging API` \